 The 10 Best USB Car Chargers

 This wiki has been updated 37 times since it was first published in May of 2015.
 If you need power on the go for your mobile devices, check out our selection of USB car chargers.
 They're capable of keeping all of your family's electronics juiced up, including phones, GPS systems, MP3 players, and more, so you and your youngsters can stay entertained, informed, and in touch, no matter how long the journey.
 We've included options for both USB-A and USB-C connections.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes